Knowledge hub

 Do we have to switch CRMs?

-Usually no. We map what you already run: fields, owners, integrations, and the reports leadership actually uses.
-We only recommend a platform change when your outcomes cannot be met in the current stack, and we spell out migration risk, timeline, training, and who keeps the system healthy after launch.
+Usually no. We work with what you already run.
+We only recommend switching when your current system truly cannot do the job.
+If we do, we spell out the risk, the timeline, and who maintains it after launch.

 We need more demand, not deeper CRM work.
 Now what?